VIEW OUR PROGRAMS

 Letters of Recommendation

-- Take the GRE General Test- Applicants should take all three divisions of the GRE and score in the 50th percentile or above on the verbal reasoning division (please note: November 1st is the last date to take the test to ensure that your official scores are reported by the December 1st deadline)
+- Take the GRE General Test- Applicants should take all three divisions of the GRE.
+There are no minimum requirements for the exam.
+(Please note: November 1st is the last date to take the test to ensure that your official scores are received by the December 1st deadline)

 - Request official GRE scores from ETS to CSDCAS (code 7461) & Georgia State University (code 5251)

-- Take the GACE Program Admission Assessment by November 1st; report scores to Georgia State University (code 5090) unless exempt with SAT/ACT/GRE.
-GACE (or exemption) is required for applicants who do not currently meet certification requirements in Georgia.
+- Take the GACE Program Admission Assessment on or before November 1st; report scores to Georgia State University (code 5090)

 - Create an account with CSDCAS

-- Complete & submit the CSDCAS Application; pay $125 application fee
+- Complete & submit the CSDCAS Application; pay the application fee

-- Create a profile for the GSU Graduate Application
+- Create a profile for the GSU/CAS-Liaison Graduate Application

-- Begin your GSU Graduate Application – complete all components of the GSU Graduate Application except the following sections: writing sample, art portfolio, letters of recommendation
+- Begin your GSU/CAS-Liaison Graduate Application – complete all components of the GSU/CAS-Liaison Graduate Application except the following sections: writing sample, art portfolio, letters of recommendation

-- Complete and submit GSU Graduate Application; pay $50 application fee
+- Complete and submit GSU/CAS-Liaison Graduate Application; pay $50 application fee

 Applicants are encouraged to monitor their “Check Status” tab on their applications for real–‐time status information —Verification can take up to 4 weeks